jennahd/PiN_meta-tutorial/README.md

 When the searches are done running, here are some things to consider:
 - What does the location data tell us about the global distribution of hits?
 - Which kinds of environments are most hits from?
 Are there any patterns?
-- Try adusting the cANI (containment average nucleotide identity) to 0.97 (species-level) and 0.94.
+- Try adjusting the cANI (containment average nucleotide identity) to 0.97 (species-level) and 0.94.
 Which specific environments are the closest relatives of each species found in?

 ### Searching WGS metagenomes - command-line